Everyone Loves

 Result: the tower became a memorable story beat, not just an elevator

-New ingredient: Dry Ice Smoke
+New Ingredient: Dry Ice Fog Canister

 Blueprint implementation